The filters can be switched off, and are generally on by default on phones, and for Sky customers. You are probably not using filters on your network.

 We currently have no Virgin line, so cannot check results before complaints are made.

 Sometimes our lines may go down, or other problems may arise.
-Currently, we have no line for Virgin.
-Mobile lines in particular can need rebooting, especially EE, due to service coverage where our probe is.
+Mobile lines in particular can need rebooting, due to service coverage where our probes are.

 Network level filters